srodriguezcode/spartacusTraining/resources/docs/exercises/01-customizing-an-existing-spartacus-component.md

 @NgModule({
   declarations: [
     AppComponent // Make sure your component is not declared here because it will cause an error.
-This might happen if you generate the component before the module
+This might happen if you generate the component before the module.
   ],
   imports: [
     ...,